 sunset

-There are also Town of Wasaga Beach municipal parking lots and private parking lots, which have their own rates.
-Provincial park permits are NOT valid in these parking lots.
-Vice versa, a municipal parking permit or resident’s parking pass is NOT valid in provincial park beach area parking lots.
+There are also Town of Wasaga Beach municipal parking lots and private parking lots in the area.
+Each of which have their own parking rates.
+Please note that provincial park permits are NOT valid in municipal parking lots.
+Vice versa, a municipal parking permit or resident’s parking pass is NOT valid in provincial park parking lots.
+We recommend double-checking parking lot signs when you arrive to ensure you are in the right spot according to your parking permit.

 4. How much does it cost to visit Wasaga Beach Provincial Park?